johnsonjp34/Techdiode-Nvidia-Monero-Miner/README.md

 For release binaries see release tab. https://github.com/johnsonjp34/Techdiode-Nvidia-Monero-Miner/releases

 # ANTIVIRUS - The Monero opensource code gets flagged by ANTIVIRUS software because of all the hacker trolls embeding the code everywhere to steal your processing power.
-You will need to add an exception to your antivirus and browswer.
+You will need to add an exception to your antivirus and browser.
 If you don't, especially on Windows, your executable will disappear from time to time by the hands of Windows Defender.

 See Dependencies folder extras needed for building.
 You will need to build: